journey-js/journey/README.md

 import loadIndicator from "lib/loadIndicator.js";

 journey.on("enter", function(event) {
     // event.from                 : the route we are leaving
     // event.to                   : the route we are entering
     // event.options              : the same options that was passed to the enter handler
+    // event.options.hasHandler   : true if the event has an associated handler implemented in the route
     // event.options.startOptions : the options that was passed to journey.start(options);

     //When entering a route, let's show  a loading indicator